Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Set due dates for projects
    </td>
-   <td>Teachers are able to add start and end dates for a project to the database successfully
+   <td>Teachers are able to add start and end dates for a project to the database successfully.
+Projects with date errors are not created.
    </td>
   </tr>
   <tr>